Cramenorn/SimpleReactProject/README.md

 ## Test the project

-In the project directory, you can run `npm start`
+In the project directory type `npm install` to get the packages, after that you can run `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.